TobyBaril/EarlGrey/README.md

 docker run -v `pwd`:/data/ tobybaril/earlgrey_dfam3.7:latest earlGrey -g /data/NC_045808_EarlWorkshop.fasta -s nonInteractiveTest -o /data/ -t 8
 ```

-# Dfam Workaround For Latest Release
+# Dfam Workaround For DFAM 3.8 (DEPRECATED AS OF EARL GREY VERSION 6)

 With the latest release of RepeatMasker (v4.1.7), Dfam 3.8 has been reorganised into partitions containing both curated and uncurated sequences for specific taxonomic groups (see https://dfam.org/releases/Dfam_3.8/families/FamDB/README.txt).
 Consequently, it is challenging to provide a stable conda release for RepeatMasker 4.1.7.